 Norwegian strives to be a good corporate citizen in every area of operation.
 The Company is committed to operate in accordance with responsible, ethical, sustainable and sound business principles, with respect for people, the environment and the society.

-Since 2002, Norwegian has safely carried about 185 million passengers.
+Since 2002, Norwegian has safely carried more than 250 million passengers.
 Safety is the number one priority and at the heart of the operation.
-It is essential for customers and staff, as well as imperative for the sustainability of air transport.
-All of the Group’s operations are subject to extensive safety controls and certification.
+It is essential for customers and staff, and imperative for the sustainability of air travel.
+All aspects of the Group’s operations are subject to extensive safety controls and certification.
 They meet the strictest standards and the highest level of regulations in the industry (The European Aviation Safety Agency, EASA).
-The way we work with safety at Norwegian – both in terms of systems and culture – are used as examples in the healthcare industry.
+Norwegian’s work with safety in mind – both in terms of systems and culture – are used as examples in the healthcare industry.

 "The children are the future and we should do everything we can to make the world a better place for the ones who need it the most," says Norwegian’s founder Bjørn Kjos.
 That is why Norwegian has a collaboration with UNICEF, the United Nation’s Children Fund.